Looking for New England fall foliage tours? You’ve come to the right place.

 This option is one of the most popular and highly-rated New England tours out there.
 Operated by Insight Vacations, this bus tour definitely provides travelers with a fantastic overview of some of the region’s best spots.

-Starting in Boston, the tour brings you to Williamstown, Stowe (a town you’ll fall in love with), North Conway, Portland, and more.
+Starting in Boston, the tour brings you to Stockbridge MA, Saratoga Springs NY, Stowe VT, (a town you’ll fall in love with), North Conway NH, Portland ME, and more.
 Perhaps the most unique part of the itinerary is that it includes a day called “a taste of Vermont.”
-As a Vermonter, I can tell you that our food is amazing, and I imagine a day of cheese, farm-fresh vegetables, cider donuts, maple syrup, and plenty of home-made, organic culinary delights await you.
+As a Vermonter, I can tell you that our food is amazing, and I imagine a day of cheese, farm-fresh vegetables, cider donuts, maple syrup, and plenty of homemade, organic culinary delights await you.

 Highlights of this tour:

-- A stay at the famous Trapp Family Lodge, owned by the von Trapp family who inspired The Sound of Music.
+- A stay at the famous Trapp Family Lodge in Stowe, owned by the von Trapp family who inspired The Sound of Music.

 This tour follows a great route through some of our favorite New England highlights, including Burlington, Vermont.
 Altogether, this tour brings you through the states of Massachusetts, New Hampshire, and Vermont.